Guscraftin/bot_XperPool/README.md

 - mission: create or edit a mission.
 - suggest: manage a suggestion message.
 ### For everyone
+- boutique: display and buy a item of the shop.
 - info: information about the bot.
 - leaderboard: get the leaderboard of all member.
 - score: get the score of a member.